Hamline University's History - from Red Wing to Saint Paul

 1966–1987: Times they are a-changin'

 During the 1960s, Hamline felt the impact of deepening racial turmoil throughout the country.
 In response, the university began to address such matters as the racial diversity of its students and faculty, institutional racism, and the education of culturally disadvantaged students.
-In 1969, black students on campus founded PRIDE (Promoting Racial Identity, Dignity, and Equality), an organization now known as the Black Student Collective.
+In 1969, black students on campus founded PRIDE (Promoting Racial Identity, Dignity, and Equality), an organization now known as the Black Student Collective (Presence page).
 PRIDE focused on helping students of color deal with problems at a predominately white institution

 Hamline's academic life also changed during the 1970s.
 After nearly 60 years of lobbying, the university was finally awarded a Phi Beta Kappa chapter in 1973.
 Hamline initiated a Jewish Studies program in 1974 and summer sessions in June 1977 (with an enrollment of 375).
 In 1980, the university added computer literacy as a prerequisite for graduation.